vglazer/csc488/assignment345/README.md

 the corresponding "csc488 machine" assembly code (the output of the compiler).

 ## Program 1a
-A short program that doesn't use arrays, functions or procedures:
+A short program that doesn't use arrays, functions or procedures.

 ### Project language: